- Spontaneous forms of the syndrome are very rare – it generally occurs as a result of administered ACTH or glucocorticoid.

 - Proximal myopathy

 - Confirming diagnosis is difficult.
-Often obese and depressed patients will have abnormal cortisol values.
+Often obese and depressed patients will have abnormal abnormal cortisol values.
 Taking a random cortisol value is of no benefit whatsoever, due to daily variations, and variations caused by stress and illness.
 Investigations used to confirm the diagnosis of Cushing’s include:

 Clinical differentiation between pituitary and ectopic disease is difficult, and not perhaps even necessary, as the disease is so similar clinically.
 Often the ectopic tumours are benign.